 “But you know Him, for He dwells with you and shall be in you.”
-(John 16:17 NKJV, words in emphasis mine.)
+(John 16:17 NKJV, emphasis mine.)

 It’s important for us to get to know the Holy Spirit, this Helper from Heaven, on a personal basis.
 We get to know Him through the New Birth because He is the One who causes us to be born again after we’re saved.
 We can get to know Him on a deeper level through the Baptism in the Holy Spirit.
 We can also get to know Him more by fellowshipping with Him on a daily basis.
 The Apostle Paul referred to this relationship when He wrote:

 “The grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all.
 Amen.”
-(2 Corinthians 13:14 NKJV, words in emphasis mine.)
+(2 Corinthians 13:14 NKJV, emphasis mine.)

 The Holy Spirit wants to fellowship with us!
 He desires to share every detail of our day, and help us with everything we are doing.
 He wants to also teach us how to work in harmony with Him and rely on His strength, not on our own.
 The Lord put it this way:

 ” ‘Not by (your) might, nor by (your) power, but by My Spirit,’ says the Lord of hosts.”
-(Zechariah 4:6 NKJV, words in parentheses mine.)
+(Zechariah 4:6 NKJV, parentheses mine.)